-Based upon the Nuclear Act, an inter-departmental commission has been set up to deal with threat assessment and other security-related issues regarding the physical protection of nuclear and radioactive material.
+Based upon the Nuclear Act, an inter-departmental commission, led by the Ministry of the Interior, has been set up to deal with threat assessment and other security-related issues regarding the physical protection of nuclear and radioactive material.
+From 2019, the Ministry of the Interior is responsible for security vetting of foreign nationals before they start performing work at nuclear facility.